Confidential issues

 Who can see confidential issues

-When an issue is made confidential, only users with at least the Reporter role for the project have access to the issue.
+When an issue is made confidential, only users with at least the Planner role for the project have access to the issue.
 Users with Guest or Minimal roles can’t access the issue even if they were actively participating before the change.

 However, a user with the Guest role can create confidential issues, but can only view the ones that they created themselves.